Lauder Institute of Management & International Studies

 Lauder interviews are granted by invitation only, based upon a full review of your application.
 For MBA/MA candidates, applicants must schedule both a Wharton interview, known as the team-based discussion, and a Lauder interview.

-Students in the Lauder Institute MBA/MA joint degree program have access to over 18 professor; the school overall has roughly 270 faculty members.
+Students in the Lauder Institute MBA/MA joint degree program have access to over 18 professors; the school overall has roughly 270 faculty members.
 Faculty teach across 10 academic departments and also contribute to Wharton’s 20 research centers and initiatives, which have study areas ranging from customer analytics to health economics.

 In addition to the Wharton MBA curriculum, Lauder’s 24-month MBA/MA joint degree consists of core international studies courses, region-specific learning, immersive travel opportunities, and a capstone research project.
 Students begin the program with their first summer immersion, which starts in May with Lauder’s four-week Pre-Term for first-year students, then spend eight weeks in June and July traveling abroad with a small group of classmates who will be studying the same region of the world.
 Return to Philadelphia just in time for MBA Pre-Term, Wharton’s orientation for first-year MBAs.